OVERVIEW | ROADMAP | PROGRESS | HOW YOU CAN HELP | FAQs

 If you are interested in comparing with other campuses, you may be interested in using the public database of the Sustainability Tracking, Assessment, and Rating System (STARS), developed by the Association for the Advancement of Sustainability in Higher Education.
 STARS attempts to normalize some of these variables to enable better comparison.

-Why are certain emissions excluded from the plan's focus?
+Why are certain emissions excluded?

 - Separate but related plans to tackle other sources of emissions may be more effective or appropriate